Dr Gloria Osardu – If you have ever thought that age limits you in any way, then this post is for you.

 University of Maryland, Baltimore County UMBC

-Throughout her time at UMBC, Dr. Opoku-Boateng received scholarships and grants from IBM, Google, LinkedIn and Xerox, and participated in several conferences.
+Throughout her time at University of Maryland, Baltimore County (UMBC), Dr Opoku-Boateng received scholarships and grants from IBM, Google, LinkedIn, and Xerox, and participated in several conferences.

 This included the Grace Hopper Celebration of Women in Computing, ACM Richard Tapia Celebration of Diversity in Computing, Healthcare Information, and Management Systems Society conference, AMIA conference for informatics professionals, engineering-focused Global Students Forum, and Latin American and Caribbean Conference for Engineering and Technology.

-She grew up as a middle child of three girls as every other girl who had no idea of what they wanted to become. her parents played vital roles too in shaping her.
-Gloria and her sisters were encouraged to pursue college/grad school degrees and careers that fit their personality and choices.
+Dr Gloria Osardu grew up as a middle child of three girls as every other girl who had no idea of what they wanted to become but for Gloria, she also had it at the back of her mind to take up a career that was challenging, requiring minimal interaction with people, yet full of fun.
+Her parents played vital roles too in shaping her.
+Dr Gloria Osardu and her sisters were encouraged to pursue college/grad school degrees and careers that fit their personality and choices.